rohitbpawar25/Stoic-And-Samalamder/Power BI Sales Dashboard/README.md

 ## Submission
 - Save the Power BI file as `SalesDashboard.pbix`.
 - Export the dashboard as `SalesDashboard.pdf`.
-- Submit both files along with this `readme.md` file.

 ---